 - Don't add or remove rows.

 - Don't change the order of the rows or columns.

 - Don't add or remove the red tags.
 Most red tags represent formatting and styles.

 - If you must move the red tags, be careful that you don't switch a start tag (for example, <116>) and its end tag (</116>).

 When you've finished reviewing and editing a .docx review file, you must regenerate the output file in the source document style.
 You can then apply the latest translations (that is, your edited versions of the translations) to the documentation files in the target language.

-Zip the edited XLIFF files, and then select Upload.
-Don't change the name that DTS provided for the .docx review file on the Request output tab.
+- Zip the edited .docx files, and then select Upload.
+Don't change the file names that DTS originally provided for the .docx review file.

 You can repeat the regeneration process as many times as you require.